stevinz/awesome-game-engine-dev/README.md

 - ### Dart <a name="Libraries-Dart"></a>
     - #### - Language - <a name="Dart-Language"></a>
-        - :tada: [Dart](https://dart.dev) [:octocat:](https://github.com/dart-lang/) : Official site.
+        - :earth_americas: [Dart](https://dart.dev) [:octocat:](https://github.com/dart-lang/) : Official site.
 Client-optimized language for fast apps on any platform.
     - #### - Language: Awesome Collections - <a name="Dart-Language-Awesome"></a>
         - :books: [Awesome Dart](https://github.com/yissachar/awesome-dart) : Curated list of awesome Dart frameworks, libraries, and software.
     - #### App Framework <a name="Dart-App-Framework"></a>